ironcore-dev/ironcore-dev.github.io/docs/iaas/architecture/scheduling.md

 The key role in managing the resources is defined in the [IronCore Runtime Interface (IRI)](/iaas/architecture/runtime-interface), which provides a well-defined gRPC interface for each resource group.

-This architecture with resoruces scheduled on `Pools` and `poollets` acting as the resource managers by invoking a backend interface API corresponds to the same model Kubernetes is using with Kubelet announcing `Nodes` and `Pods` being scheduled on `Nodes`.
+This architecture with resources scheduled on `Pools` and `poollets` acting as the resource managers by invoking a backend interface API corresponds to the same model Kubernetes is using with Kubelet announcing `Nodes` and `Pods` being scheduled on `Nodes`.
 The Kubelet here interact via the Container Runtime Interface (CRI) with the container runtime, to manifest the actual instance of a `Pod`.